emaloney/MBDataEnvironment/README.md

 Additional types can also be created using MBML functions, and values from other sources can be referenced through Mockingbird expressions.

+**Note:** Concrete variable values are set immediately when the `<Var>` tag is encountered as an MBML file is processed.
+This means that any values referenced by `<Var>` tag expressions must already be present in the environment.
+Because files MBML is processed from the top down, a `<Var>` tag can reference any value declared above it (or declared in any file included above it).

-A literal string can be specified using the `literal` attribute.
+Concrete literal string values can be specified using the `literal` attribute.
 Within a literal string, expressions are not evaluated, so there's no need to perform any escaping.
 For example:

 ```xml
 <Var name="currency" literal="$USD"/>